 My apologies to the cask ale drinkers of South Wales.
 I may have inadvertently set free a beast among you.
 I learnt today that Colonel Williams East India Pale Ale, the collaboration beer I brewed at Brain’s brewery last month, sold out in less than 16 hours when it went on sale in the Goat… Read More Colonel Williams knocks ’em out

-(Update December 2014 – for more on this subject, answering several questions, see here) Bang, bang, another beery myth hits the floorboards, or at least staggers back badly wounded, after excellent work by Kim Cook in an article called “Who produced Fuggle’s Hops” just published in the latest (Spring 2009, issue 130) edition of Brewery… Read More Befuggled: doubts about a hop’s birth
+(Update – for the definite answer to these questions, see here) Bang, bang, another beery myth hits the floorboards, or at least staggers back badly wounded, after excellent work by Kim Cook in an article called “Who produced Fuggle’s Hops” just published in the latest (Spring 2009, issue 130) edition of Brewery History magazine.
+The… Read More Befuggled: doubts about a hop’s birth

 From all the iterations of Fuller’s Vintage Ale produced so far, my favourite is still the 2002.
 The only hops used were Goldings: coincidence?
 I don’t think so.
 Actually, I’m drinking one as I write this, and it’s still marvellous, at six years old: musky, biscuity, honeyed, marmalade and toffee, perhaps the faintest lick of… Read More Mr Golding’s descendants